SuperOfficeDocs/superoffice-docs/docs/en/automation/webhook/reference/state-events.md

 topic: reference
 ---

-# State change events
+# Webhook State change events

-In order to subscribe to webhook state change events, you must first create a webhook to get the `WebhookId`, then use that in the webhook subscription `Event` property.
+In order to subscribe to webhook state change events, you must first create a webhook to get the `WebhookId`, then use that id in the webhook subscription `Event` property.

 These events are fired when a webhook `State` property changes.